 Could you talk about your childhood and where you grew up?

-That's a difficult question!
-As the daughter of a US Foreign Service family, I spent my first eighteen years traveling and living abroad in Tunisia, Afghanistan, Italy, Niger, Nigeria, Lebanon and Senegal.
+Actually that's not an easy question to answer!
+As the daughter of a U.S. Foreign Service family, I spent my first eighteen years traveling and living abroad in Tunisia, Afghanistan, Italy, Niger, Nigeria, Lebanon and Senegal.
 This itinerant lifestyle transformed books into steadfast companions.
-I especially remember the four years in Afghanistan, where I along with my two brothers and sister attended our American Community School, which was a converted house.
-The school library, with its row upon tight row of floor to ceiling bookshelves packed with books, was a magical sanctuary.
-It was there that I became a bookworm, my imagination was sparked, and it transformed me into a writer.
+I especially remember the four years in Afghanistan where I, along with my two brothers and sister, attended our American Community School which was a converted house.
+The school library with its row upon tight row of floor to ceiling bookshelves packed with books was a magical sanctuary.
+It was there that I became an avid reader and my imagination was sparked.

 Were you in Afghanistan during any of the wars that have been going on there?